 In this article, let’s explore some of the latest trends and technologies in advanced analytics, discuss how businesses can use them to unlock insights, improve operations, and drive growth and value the contribution of data analysts.
 In our upcoming blog series, we will explore a range of analytics toolsets, covering essential aspects like KPI definition, web and app analytics, and marketing analytics, enabling readers to unlock the power of data-driven decision-making.
 Additionally, we will delve into advanced analytics techniques, including user segmentation, retention analysis, A/B testing, and predictive analysis, providing insights into common methods for driving valuable insights from data.

-Defining KPIs carefully
+Defining KPIs Carefully

 The first step of conducting a successful data analysis after collecting the necessary data is defining Key Performance Indicators (KPIs).
 They are used to evaluate the success of an organization or a particular activity and are commonly used in every business to measure overall performance.
 They are insight-driven and differentiate from goals, and are aligned to short or long-term business objectives.
 KPIs serve as a benchmark for day-to-day activities, are flexible, and should be “SMART” – specific, measurable, attainable, realistic, and timely.
 To create effective KPIs, it’s important to track and report them appropriately and accurately, and they should be understood by everyone within the organization.
 We have previously published a post on constructing well-designed dashboards for KPIs.

-Here is thefull article about how to define KPIs for impactful insights.
+Here is the full article about how to define KPIs for impactful insights.

-Analytics for websites vs. mobile applications
+Analytics for mobile apps

-App analytics and web analytics both involve tracking user behavior to gain data-driven insights, but they differ in terms of platforms, tracking units, and metrics.
-Web analytics measures the performance of a website, while app analytics is for mobile apps.
-In web analytics, metrics such as pageviews, unique visitors, bounce rate, time on site, conversion rate, traffic sources, exit pages, and landing pages are important, depending on the website’s goals and objectives.
-In contrast, product analytics for mobile apps track metrics such as activation rate, feature usage, and retention rate, to determine which aspects of the product are most valuable to users or represent key steps in their journey.
+In contrast, product analytics for mobile apps track metrics such as activation rate, feature usage, and retention rate to determine which aspects of the product are most valuable to users or represent key steps in their journey.
 Product analytics key metrics can be organized into four categories: acquisition, engagement, retention, and monetization.
 By analyzing these metrics, product teams can continuously improve the product by measuring, experimenting, and evaluating changes and releases.

 Here is the full article Exploring mobile app analytics vs. website analytics.

-Marketing analytics
+Marketing Analytics

 Here is the full article: Marketing Analytics: Improving the Success of Marketing Campaigns.